These toasty caramel coconut haystacks dipped in dark chocolate are the perfect treat for chocolate and coconut lovers.

 Take for example chocolate or coconut, you’ll never find me without at least one of the two on hand.
 Chocolate and I are old friends and meet up at least once a day and coconut is never far behind.

 I think it goes without saying that chocolate and coconut play well together, ask any Mounds lover and they’ll agree.
-These little coconut pyramids take that tried and true combination and introduce caramel to the mix.
+These little chocolate coconut haystacks take that tried and true combination and introduce caramel to the mix.

 Now of course you don’t have to dip them in chocolate, but if you have a few bars of chocolate lying around I highly recommend that you do.
 I love the slight bitterness of dark chocolate against the sweetness of the caramelized coconut haystacks.
 I often find myself starting at the bottom, nibbling at the bottom chocolate dipped edges first, then working my way up.